GregFinzer/Compare-Net-Objects/Readme.md

 # Limitations
 * Custom Collections with Non-Integer Indexers cannot be compared.
 * Private properties and fields cannot be compared for .NET Core 1.3.
 They are allowed to be compared in .NET Core 2.0 and higher.
-* DynamicObject type is not supported but will be implemented in 2020 when the library is versioned to .NET Framework 4.5
 * When ignoring the collection order, the collection matching spec must be a property on the class.
 It cannot be a field or a property  on a child or parent class.
 The property has to be a simple type.